etratbaloch/brightpulses-site/README.md

-# brightpulses-site
+# Bright Pulses
+Welcome to the official repository for [Bright Pulses](https://brightpulses.com).

-This repository contains the source code for my website.
-Visit us at: https://brightpulses.com
+This repository contains the source code for the website.
+Visit the live site at: https://brightpulses.com.